wyhaines/stellar-game-of-life/README.md

 }
 ```

-**That's it.** Five steps to call a smart contract from JavaScript.
+**Pretty straightforward** Five steps to call a smart contract from JavaScript.
 The pattern is:
 1. Build a transaction
 2. Simulate it
 3. Extract the result